AI Use Cases/Logistics

 What is the timeframe to deploy AI workforce capacity planning?

-Typical deployment is 10-14 weeks: Weeks 1-3 cover data mapping and TMS/WMS/ELD integration validation; Weeks 4-7 involve model training on your historical load, HOS, and detention data; Weeks 8-10 include pilot testing with your dispatch and HR teams; Weeks 11-14 are full rollout and dashboard training.
-Most Logistics clients see measurable results within 60 days of go-live - driver utilization improvements and empty-mile reductions appear in the first month as the system stabilizes.
+Plan for a working system inside the first 100 days: Weeks 1-3 cover data mapping and TMS/WMS/ELD integration validation; Weeks 4-7 involve model training on your historical load, HOS, and detention data; Weeks 8-10 include pilot testing with your dispatch and HR teams; Weeks 11-14 are full rollout and dashboard training.
+A rollout like this is scoped to show measurable results within 60 days of go-live - driver utilization improvements and empty-mile reductions appear in the first month as the system stabilizes.

 What are the key benefits of using AI for workforce capacity planning in Logistics?